cs1656-spring2021/template.rec01/Readme.md

 To submit your assignment:
 * login to Canvas for this class <https://cs1656.org>
 * click on Gradescope from the menu on the left
-* select "Assignment #0" from the list of active assignments in Gradescope
+* select "Recitation Lab #1" from the list of active assignments in Gradescope
 * follow the instructions to submit your assignment and have it automatically graded.

 ### What to submit
-For this test assignment you only need to submit `task.py` to "Assignment #0" and see if you get all 100 points.
-In case of an error or wrong result, you can modify the file and resubmit it as many times as you want until the deadline of **Tuesday, September 8, 11:59 pm**.
+For this test assignment you only need to submit `task.py` to "Recitation Lab #1" and see if you get all 100 points.
+In case of an error or wrong result, you can modify the file and resubmit it as many times as you want until the deadline of **Monday, February 1, 11:59 pm**.

-### Late submissions
-For full points, we will consider the version submitted to Gradescope
-* the day of the deadline **Tuesday, September 8, 11:59 pm**
-* 24 hours later (for submissions that are one day late / -5 points), and
-* 48 hours after the first deadline (for submissions that are two days late / -15 points).

-Our assumption is that everybody will submit on the first deadline.
-If you want us to consider a late submission, you need to email us at `cs1656-staff@cs.pitt.edu`

 ### Important notes about grading
 It is absolutely imperative that your python program: